zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 The word “leave” (leave) refers to time away from y our work, when you don’t have to work.
 You may be getting paid – that would be called “paid (paid) leave”

 – or it might be “unpaid leave.”
 You are away from your work for a week or a month or two months and you’re not being paid, but at the end of that time, you can come back to your job.
-A “leave” is when you ar e not working but you haven’t left your job.
+A “leave” is when you are not working but you haven’t left your job.
 You still are able to come back to y our job when you are done with your leave.

 A “paternity leave” is time that a company or an or ganization would give a father right after a child has been born so that the fathe r could stay home and help take care of the child.
 More common is a “maternity leav e,” where a mother leaves her work for a certain amount of time after a child is born to take care of the child.
 Jorge is obviously talking here about “paternity le ave,” since he wasn’t the mother of the child.
 I’m pretty sure.